gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 Create endpoint:

 We have to create an endpoint for the imageing service.
-This is to be done on the auth-node, so please login there and follow the steps:
+This is to be done on the **auth-node**, so please login there and follow the steps:

 * Setup the environment: